entegral/epicodus_week3project/README.md

 ## Description

-A web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with the following exceptions:
+A web application that takes a number from a user and returns a list of numbers, from 0 up to the number provided by the user, with the following exceptions:

 * Numbers that contain a 0 are replaced (all digits) with "Beep!"
 * Numbers that contain a 1 are replaced (all digits) with "Boop!"